pouchdb/pouchdb/docs/adapters.md

 ### Experimental adapter plugins

-As of PouchDB 2.2.3, we are building some experimental browser plugins that use backends other than IndexedDB and WebSQL.
-You are free to use them, but they are not yet part of the official release (although they pass our unit test suite at 100%).
+PouchDB also offers separate browser plugins that use backends other than IndexedDB and WebSQL.
+These plugins pass our test suite at 100%, but are not yet part of the official release due to build issues with Browserify.
+They also add a hefty footprint due to external dependencies, so take them with a grain of salt.

+{% include alert_start.html variant="warning"%}
+Currently these plugins do not work with Browserify itself; you have to include them as separate scripts in your HTML page.
+{% include alert_end.html%}

 **Downloads:**